High on a mountain in Central Java, Borobudur Temple rises up towards the sky.

-Borobudur was built in the eighth and ninth centuries but, at some point in history, was abandoned and left to the wilds of nature.
-For at least five hundred years the jungle was all that climbed the steps towards the celestial.
+Regardless, what we do know is that for at least five hundred years the jungle was all that climbed the steps towards the celestial.
 Trees, vines, and animals overtook one of man’s greatest creations and embraced the rocks again.
 The temple became hidden from the eyes of humanity.

 It wasn’t until 1814, when Java was under British control, that the English governor, Thomas Stamford Raffles, heard stories from local villagers about a mysterious and abandoned structure.
 He sent his people to investigate and for two months a team of 200 men had to cut down trees, burn vegetation and dig away at the earth to reveal the temple at Borobudur.

-It’s slightly easier this morning because I’ve come before the official opening hours to climb to the top in time for the sunrise (a privilege for which you pay ten times the normal entrance fee).
+It’s slightly easier this morning because I’ve come before the official opening hours to climb to the top in time for the sunrise (a privilege for which you pay a higher admission fee).
 There are only a handful of people here and there’s a peace and serenity fitting for such a spiritual place.

 I’m told by some tour guides that the site gets absolutely packed during the day – to the point where it’s hard to even climb up the narrow and steep staircases, let alone lose yourself in the moment.
 I’m glad that’s not going to be me.

 Around me, inside 72 small stone stupas, are 72 seated Buddhas.
 They turn from shadowy silhouettes into glowing images of divinity as the morning progresses.
 Only one is uncovered (I’m not sure why) but the rest seem protected and disconnected from the daily pilgrimage of the tourists.

+The Borobudur Temple complex is now the single most visited site in Indonesia (although the majority of tourists are Indonesian).
+But the increasing numbers are presenting challenges and the authorities are looking at ways to manage any potential damage to the site.
 Something so intricate but also so large, abandoned for so many years, needs a lot of love and care.
 Being closer to Heaven doesn’t make it immune from the hands of man.

 This is a UNESCO World Heritage Site.
 For more info click here.
 You can see all the UNESCO World Heritage Sites I’ve visited here.